email4reg/Financial-Engineering/Theory on Stocks.md

 * **Dividend:** A dividend is a distribution of a portion of a company's earnings decided by the board of directors, to a class of its shareholders.Dividends can be issued as *cash payments, as shares of stock or other property*.
 * **Liquidation:** Liquidation is an event that usually occurs when a company is insolvent, meaning it cannot pay its obligations as and when they come due.
 The company’s operations are brought to an end, and its assets are divied up among creditors and shareholders, according to the priority of their claims.
 * **IPO(Initial Public Offering):** An initial public offering (IPO) is the first time that the stock of a private company is offered to the public.
 IPOs are often issued by smaller, younger companies seeking capital to expand, but they can also be done by large privately owned companies looking to become publicly traded.
 * **Absolute Priority:** An absolute priority is a rule that stipulates the order of payment - creditors before shareholders - in the event of liquidation.
 The absolute priority rule is used in bankruptcies to decide what portion of payment will be received by which participants.
 Debts to creditors will be paid first and shareholders (partial owners) divide what remains.
+* **Inventory:** Inventory is the raw materials, work-in-process products and finished goods that are considered to be the portion of a business's assets that are ready or will be ready for sale.
+Inventory represents one of the most important assets of a business because the turnover of inventory represents one of the primary sources of revenue generation and subsequent earnings for the company's shareholders.